 Snug Harbor Farm

 Outside, there are thousands of potted plants, topiary, and succulents housed in half a dozen small greenhouses.
-There’s also an ample variety of small local trees, rustic metal statues and vessels, cement garden objects, a small vegetable garden, and local New England staples like hydrangeas, blueberry bushes, and lovely espaliered apple trees for purchase.
+There’s also an ample variety of small local trees, rustic metal statues and garden vessels, cement garden objects, a small vegetable garden, and local New England staples like hydrangeas, blueberry bushes, and lovely espaliered apple trees for purchase.
 Don’t mind the ducks and chickens that roam freely amongst the flowers; fowl and flora coexist peacefully at this side-of-the-road sanctuary.

 The Boathouse serves classic Maine seafood with an Asian influence– a delightful twist on the local vernacular in a restaurant situated inside a waterside hotel of the same name.
 We love the sumptuous lobster mac & cheese and the adorable finger-sized crab and lobster tacos, which are small enough to share while you wait for your mains.